 Rule 4: Definition of the Domain:

-The Domains are specified as “org.onem2m.[domain]”, where [domain] is one of the following names: “agriculture”, “city”, “common”, “health”, “home”, “industry”, “railway”, “vehicular” and “management”.
+The Domains are specified as “org.onem2m.[domain]”, where [domain] is one of the domain names defined in 6.4.1.
 The name is chosen according to the domain in which the element is defined.

 The sub-domains for DeviceClasses, SubDevices, ModuleClasses and Actions shall be specified as "org.onem2m.[domain].device", “org.onem2m.[domain].subdevice”, “org.onem2m.[domain].moduleclass”, and “org.onem2m.[domain].action” respectively.